danielfrentzel/spacetime-calculator/README.md

 Basic server for calculating LM SpaceTime hours per charge number.
-The current implementation uses Flask and is hosted on pythonanywhere.com.
+The current implementation uses Flask and is hosted on pythonanywhere.

 https://spacetimecalculator.pythonanywhere.com/